Blind Room Impulse Response Identification via Reverberant Speech Spectrum Reconstruction: Introduction

 \section{Introduction}

-Room impulse response (RIR) models the complete propagation process of sound in an enclosure and contains key information of acoustic characteristics.
-Accurate RIR estimation facilitates a wide range of applications, such as speech enhancement \cite{vincent2018audio}, speech recognition \cite{ratnarajah2023towards} and augmented/virtual reality \cite{schissler2014high}.
-A common intrusive method for measuring RIR is implemented by playing a known excitation signal and processing the measured recording signal \cite{stan2002comparison}.
-However, intrusive RIR measurement is expensive and not always practical in real-world applications.
-In contrast, blind RIR identification has a broader range of applications.
-It aims to estimate RIRs solely from observed signals (e.g., reverberant speech signals) without known source signals (e.g., clean speech signals) \cite{lin2006bayesian,crammer2006room,crocco2015room}.
+Room impulse response (RIR) models the complete propagation process of sound and contains key information of the acoustic environment.
+RIR estimation facilitates a wide range of applications, such as speech enhancement \cite{vincent2018audio}, speech recognition \cite{ratnarajah2023towards} and augmented/virtual reality \cite{schissler2014high}.
+A common intrusive method for measuring RIR is to play a known excitation signal, such as a maximum length sequence (MLS) or a sine sweep, and perform inverse filtering on the observation \cite{stan2002comparison,jalmby2023low}.
+However, intrusive measurement is expensive and not always practical in real-world applications.
+In contrast, blind RIR identification aims to estimate RIRs from observations of a specific form (e.g., single-channel speech recordings in this work) without relying on known source signals (e.g., source speech).